amcneil36/amcneil36.github.io/blogs/to-what-extent-should-team-members-generalize-or-specialize.md

 I would consider having a team of generalizing-specialists being the best route while having a team containing both specialists and generalists being at a close second.
 However, going with the honorable mention route is better if that would suit the passion of team members more since having passionate teammates will improve performance.
 I consider all other options significantly worse.

 ## Sources
 1. Beck, Kent and Fowler, Martin.
 Planning Extreme Programming.
 Addison-Wesley, 2004.
-a.
-Cohn, Mike.
-Succeeding With Agile: Software Development Using Scrum.
-Addison-Wesley, 2013.
+2. Craig Larman and Bas Vodde.
+Practices for Scaling Lean & Agile Development: Large, Multisite, and Offshore Product Development with Large-Scale Scrum.
+Addison-Wesley, 2012.
+3. Craig Larman and BasVodde.
+Scaling Lean & Agile Development: Thinking and Organizational Tools for Large-Scale Scrum.
+Addison-Wesley, 2008.
-b.
-Shore, James and Warden, Shane.
+4. Shore, James and Warden, Shane.
 The Art of Agile Development.
 O'Reilly Media, 2008.
-d.
-Craig Larman and Bas Vodde.
-Practices for Scaling Lean & Agile Development: Large, Multisite, and Offshore Product Development with Large-Scale Scrum.
-Addison-Wesley, 2012.
-g.
-Narayan, Sriram.
+5. Narayan, Sriram.
 Agile IT Organization Design.
 Pearson Education, 2015.
-e.
-Rubin, Kenneth.
+6. Rubin, Kenneth.
 Essential Scrum: A Practical Guide To The Most Popular Agile Process.
 Addison-Wesley, 2013.
-f.
-Gregory, Janet and Crispin, Lisa.
+7. Gregory, Janet and Crispin, Lisa.
 More Agile Testing.
 Addison-Wesley, 2014.
-h.
-Kim, Gene, et al. The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations.
+8. Kim, Gene, et al. The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations.
 IT Revolution, 2016.
-i.
-Appelo, Jurgen.
+9. Appelo, Jurgen.
 Management 3.0: Leading Agile Developers, Developing Agile Leaders.
 Addison-Wesley, 2011
+10. Cohn, Mike.
+Succeeding With Agile: Software Development Using Scrum.
+Addison-Wesley, 2013.
-j.
-Craig Larman and Bas Vodde.
+11. Craig Larman and Bas Vodde.
 Practices for Scaling Lean & Agile Development: Large, Multisite, and Offshore Product Development with Large-Scale Scrum.
 Addison-Wesley, 2012.
-k.
-Craig Larman and BasVodde.
-Scaling Lean & Agile Development: Thinking and Organizational Tools for Large-Scale Scrum.
-Addison-Wesley, 2008.